Henry Cotton (divine)

-Henry Cotton (1789 –1879) was an Anglo-Irish churchman, ecclesiastical historian and author.
+Ven.
+Henry Cotton (31 March 1790 – 3 December 1879) was an English Anglican divine, ecclesiastical historian and author.

 Life

+Cotton was born in Chicheley, Buckinghamshire, the son of Rev. William C. Cotton, vicar of Chicheley.
+His mother was Charlotte Elizabeth Barrett, daughter of Rev. Thomas Barrett, Vicar of Stanton Harcourt and Southleigh.

-He was a native of Buckinghamshire.
-Beginning in 1803, he spent four years at Westminster School and then in 1807 he entered Christ Church, Oxford.
+Beginning in 1803, Cotton spent four years at Westminster School and then in 1807 he entered Christ Church, Oxford.
 He obtained a B.A. in classics in 1811 and a M.A. in 1813.
 He would later dedicate his work on Bible editions to the memory of Cyril Jackson, dean of Christ Church.

+In 1818, he married Marie Vaughan Laurence, daughter of Richard Laurence.
 He was sub-librarian of the Bodleian Library from 1814 to 1822.
-In 1820 he received a D.C.L. from Oxford.
+In 1820, he received a D.C.L. from Oxford.

-His father-in-law Richard Laurence was appointed Archbishop of Cashel, Ireland in 1822, so in 1823 Henry Cotton moved there to serve as his domestic chaplain.
+In 1822, his father-in-law was appointed Archbishop of Cashel, Ireland, so in 1823 Cotton moved there to serve as his domestic chaplain.
 Cotton became the librarian at the Bolton Library.
-The following year Henry became archdeacon of Cashel.
-In 1832 he became treasurer of Christ Church Cathedral, Dublin; in 1834 he became dean of Lismore Cathedral.
+The following year he became archdeacon of Cashel.
+In 1832, he became treasurer of Christ Church Cathedral, Dublin; in 1834, he became the honorary dean of Lismore Cathedral.

-His eyesight began failing, causing him to retire from active duties of the ministry, and he gave up the deanery of Lismore in 1849.
-In 1872 he became almost totally blind.
-He died at his residence in Lismore 3 December 1879, and was buried in the graveyard of Lismore Cathedral.
+Cotton eyesight began failing, causing him to retire from active duties of the ministry, and he gave up the deanery of Lismore in 1849.
+In 1872, he became almost totally blind.
+He died at his residence in Lismore in 1879, and was buried in the graveyard of Lismore Cathedral.

 Works

-He wrote extensively, and among his works is the six-volume Fasti Ecclesiæ Hibernicæ, a compilation of brief biographical sketches giving "the succession of the prelates and members of the cathedral bodies in Ireland".
+Cotton wrote extensively, and among his works is the six-volume Fasti Ecclesiæ Hibernicæ, a compilation of brief biographical sketches giving "the succession of the prelates and members of the cathedral bodies in Ireland".

 He also compiled A List of Editions of the Bible in English from 1505 to 1820, with Specimens of Translations, &c.
 (Oxford, 1821, second edition, corrected and enlarged, 1852).

 Cotton's other works (not including occasional sermons and articles in periodicals) are: